 After the warm up, you can slowly try more intense movements, such as overhead punches, chest expansions, and weight lifting.
 You want to keep your friend exercising consistently, but you also do not want to push them too hard where they will avoid hanging out with you.
 A good rule of thumb is to plan a workout for every other time you spend time together.
 That way, the person will not associate you only with working out and it will bring them pleasure when they do think of working out.
 If possible, plan out a schedule for 2 to 4 sessions a week.

 Step 4 – Reward Hard Work

-When your older friend hasn’t worked out in a while, an entire session could be a little disheartening afterwards when they are feeling exhausted.
+When your older friend or spouse hasn’t worked out in a while, an entire session could be a little disheartening afterwards when they are feeling exhausted.
 Be sure to reward their hard work - perhaps with a small treat or renting that new movie you wanted to watch together.
 You can also reward them with words - let them know they kicked butt in that workout or how awesome they are and how strong they are getting!

 If you are trying to help your friend get exercise then you are an awesome person for caring!
 We hope this guide is helpful to getting you both started.
 If you or your friend are in senior living then there may be programs and activities to help you both along the way.
-Contact Brickmont to see what they have to offer for you and your friends!
+Contact Brickmont Assisted Living in Atlanta to see what they have to offer for you and your friends!